OSGeo/gdal/gdal/doc/source/drivers/raster/fits.rst

 accessible and updatable via dataset metadata, in the same was as any other header keywords, but they do not affect reading/writing of data values from/to the file.
-Starting from version 3.0 BZERO and BSCALE keywords are managed via standard Set/GetOffset() and Set/GetScale GDAL functions and no more referred as metadata.
+Starting from version 3.0 BZERO and BSCALE keywords are managed via standard :cpp:func:`GDALRasterBand::GetOffset` / :cpp:func:`GDALRasterBand::SetOffset` and :cpp:func:`GDALRasterBand::GetScale` / :cpp:func:`GDALRasterBand::SetScale` GDAL functions and no more referred as metadata.

 NOTE: Implemented as ``gdal/frmts/fits/fitsdataset.cpp``.